Digital & Multimedia Evidence

 - Provide a forum for the law enforcement forensic community to discuss digital evidence related issues.

-- Cooperate with other related digital evidence groups; for example, SWGDE (Scientific Working Group on Digital Evidence) and SWGIT (Scientific Working Group on Imaging Technology) for the resolution of common issues.
+- Cooperate with other related digital evidence groups; for example, SWGDE (Scientific Working Group on Digital Evidence) for the resolution of common issues.

 - How does the Digital Evidence Subcommittee interact with other related IAI subcommittee disciplines?